ndean06/soc-automation2-project/README.md

 A separate Splunk MCP integration allows Claude Desktop to interact with the Splunk lab through approved tools.
 Claude can assist with analyst-driven searches and investigation pivots, but its results are validated against the original Splunk evidence.

+### What the AI Does

+The OpenAI agent receives selected fields from the Splunk alert rather than the complete raw event.
+It uses those details to:

+- Summarize the detected activity.
+- Identify the affected user and endpoint.
+- Request supported VirusTotal and AbuseIPDB enrichment.
+- Map observed behavior to relevant MITRE ATT&CK techniques.
+- Assign an initial severity and confidence assessment.
+- Recommend investigation and response actions.
+- Generate a structured report for DFIR-IRIS and Slack.

+The AI does not modify Splunk data, automatically contain endpoints, block IP addresses, or make the final incident decision.

+A separate Claude Desktop integration uses a local Splunk MCP server to support analyst-driven, read-only searches.
+Claude helps organize returned events and identify investigation pivots, but Splunk remains the source of truth.

 ## Objective

 Build an end-to-end proof-of-concept pipeline that demonstrates how a modern Security Operations Center can: